-If you currently grow forsythia, feel free to share your experience in the comments section below.
+If you currently grow these golden beauties, feel free to share your experience in the comments section below.

-For more information on growing ornamental shrubs in your garden, you’ll need these guides next:
+For more information on growing forsythia shrubs in your garden, you’ll need these guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.